ibm-cloud-architecture/icp-backup/docs/etcd_restore_multi.md

 Ensure that Ansible is installed on the boot node:  `which ansible`  If this command returns an empty response, install ansible on this node.

-All Master Nodes also require the `jq` json parsing tool.
-For instance on Ubuntu, you can ensure this tool is installed with the following command:
+All Master Nodes also require the `jq` json parsing tool. you can ensure this tool is installed with the following command:
 ```
-ansible master -i $CLUSTER_DIR/hosts -e @$CLUSTER_DIR/config.yaml --private-key=$CLUSTER_DIR/ssh_key -m package -a "use=apt name=jq state=present"
+ansible master -i $CLUSTER_DIR/hosts -e @$CLUSTER_DIR/config.yaml --private-key=$CLUSTER_DIR/ssh_key -m package -a "use=auto name=jq state=present"
 ```

 ## Stop Kubernetes on ALL Master Nodes